Lobular Carcinoma In-Situ and Invasive Lobular Carcinoma

-The grading of the nuclei is especially important, and is generally a factor of the measured variability in size and shape (pleomorphism) of the nuclei.
+The grading of the nuclei is especially important and is generally a factor of the measured variability in size and shape (pleomorphism) of the nuclei.

-Grade 1, which is considered a “Good Prognosis“, is sometimes called “Tubulolobular carcinoma“.
-It features tubular structures that are lined by uniform small cells.
-Identical cells in single file are also present.
+Grade 1: Medics consider Grade 1 to be a good prognosis and sometimes call it Tubulolobular carcinoma.
+It features tubular structures that uniform, small cells line.
+Identical cells in a single file are also present.

-Note: “ER negative” refers to a situation when the tumor cells do not have estrogen receptors on their surfaces.
+Note: ER-negative refers to a situation when the tumor cells do not have estrogen receptors on their surfaces.
 This implies that the cancer cells may not be effectively treated by estrogen inhibiting drugs, which tend to slow down new cell growth.

 ‘Signet ring’ strands of infiltrating lobular carcinoma